Small resolutions of moduli spaces of scaled curves: Polydiagonal degenerations

 \subsubsection{Proof of Theorem \ref{theorem: polydiagonal degeneration} -- part III}

-As explained above, only some claims in the case $\graph=K_n$ still remain to be checked.
+Only some claims in the case $\graph=K_n$ still remain to be checked.
 Assume that $\graph = K_n$, and consider the sequence of blowups from $X[[K_n]]^\fuf$ to $X[[K_n]]^\suf$.
-The fact that the total space remains a naive FM degeneration space over $X[[K_n]]$, the fact that the sections $x_i$ continue to lift all the way to $X[[K_n]]^\suf$, as well as the description of the dual tree of a fiber follow by an inductive argument similar to Claim \ref{claim: big induction in round 2 of blowing up}, which will not be repeated.
+The fact that the total space remains a naive FM degeneration space over $X[[K_n]]$, the fact that the sections $x_i$ continue to lift all the way to $X[[K_n]]^\suf$, claim \ref{item: disjoint sections}, as well as the description of the dual tree of a fiber follow by an inductive argument similar to the well-known argument for $X[n]$, which is detailed below.